Binaca Geetmala: Popularity ratings method

-At its onset in 1952, the program did not rank songs, but rather played seven contemporary songs in no particular order.
-Later, the program started ranking the most popular Hindi film songs.
+At its onset in 1952, the programme did not rank songs, but rather played seven contemporary songs in no particular order.
+Later, the programme started ranking the most popular Hindi film songs.

 The songs were initially ranked by a combination of the number of records sold in India and listener votes.
 Popularity was gauged by record sales, verdicts from record store owners, and popularity among the shrota-sanghs or 'listeners clubs'.
 Each week, the shrota-sanghs would send the radio station their list of popular songs.
 The clubs were formed because it was possible for a record to be sold out at stores and although there was interest to buy more, the interest would not show up in record sales.

 The year-end lists were compiled based on points earned by songs through the year.
 Between 1966 and 1970 there would sometimes be no points on the weekly broadcast, but the year-end show would be based on point system.